somedatapacket/docs.humio.com/content/operations-guide/installation/bare-metal.md

 * 16 GB of memory
 * 1 GB Network card

-Disk space depends on the amount of ingested data per day and the number of retention days..
+Disk space depends on the amount of ingested data per day and the number of retention days.

 _Retention days x GB injected = needed disk space for a single server_